 In 1940, Gretchen Fraser was named to the Olympic ski team.
 Even though the games were not held that year, Fraser competed nationally during this time, winning the downhill and alpine combined championships in 1941 and the national slaloms in 1942.
 Other victories included the Silver Belt in Sugar Bowl, California, and the Snow Cap at Alta, Utah.

-Fraser made headlines throughout the world at the 1948 Olympic Games in St. Moritz, Switzerland: She became the first American Skier ever to win a gold medal in the alpine combined event.
+Fraser made headlines throughout the world at the 1948 Olympic Games in St. Moritz, Switzerland: She became the first American skier ever to win a gold medal in the alpine combined event.
 And in 1952 she served as an advisor/manager for the 1952 U.S. Olympic skiteam.
 Gretchen was the first woman pictured on a Wheaties cereal box.

 HELENE MADISON — Swimming